 They discussed their summer plans with family during the Holidays and want to get a jump on it.
 This continues into early spring,

 They are unsure of their summer plans, kids’ summer activities, etc., and finally decide to take action and book a home late in the booking season.
 Some book as late as just a week or two prior to their vacation.
+Naturally, due to logistics, most last-minute bookings tend to be for smaller homes.
+Last-minute vacationers can be desperate to find a good rental, of course, but they are also more apt to request a discount.

 Remember to keep your calendar up to date so that you don’t miss out on any of these vacationers.
 And, by all means, if your listing is currently inactive, renew your subscription!